-As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), installation of the borefields (Figure 3) and water pipelines (Figure 1) and road upgrades (Figure 4).
+As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), development and operation of the borefields, surface water extraction infrastructure and water pipeline (Figures 1 and 3) and road upgrades (Figure 4).
 A description of the biodiversity associated with these components is described below.